23 Feb What to look for in Cyber Risk Insurance

 After an incredibly damaging and costly run of high-profile cybercrime, many businesses may be relieved to learn they can purchase some protection in the form of Cyber Risk Insurance.
-With so many companies having their data held hostage of huge dumps of private information, who wouldn’t be a little scared that they might be next?
+With so many companies having their data held hostage, who wouldn’t be a little scared that they might be next?

 The landscape of technology adoption is always evolving, as is the nature of the threats cybercriminals pose to businesses.
 This all only adds to the complexity and confusion around this topic.

 Unlike more established insurance markets, there is lots of diversity in the cyber insurance market.
 Policies vary widely when it comes to premiums, extent of coverage, and deductibles.